 Advent chains to print out, designed by my sister, Abby Tardiff.
 Cut them out, make a paper chain, and cut one each day of Advent and read what’s inside.
 See the chains of sin and death getting shorter and shorter until Jesus comes!
 Kablammo!
 You can tape them to purple or pink strips of paper if you like.
 (This version starts on Dec.
 1, so you’ll have to fudge a tiny bit.
 We never manage to do this every day anyway, so I figure it will even out.)

-This year, I was feeling more ambitious, so we used paint markers and capiz shells to make Jesse tree ornaments, and they turned out pretty good.
+Some years, I am feeling more ambitious, and we use paint markers and capiz shells (those are both affiliate links) to make Jesse tree ornaments, and they turned out pretty good.
 Yeah, I splurged on something with pre-drilled holes, and that has made all the difference.

 We make Jesse Tree ornaments the day after Thanksgiving (which is just a few days before Advent starts this year).
 This is officially the first day I allow kids to play Christmas music in the house.
 My favorite album is A Medieval Christmas by The Boston Camerata; the kids generally favor Christmas songs sung by goats.

 When we can manage it, we take turns reading the appropriate reading and hanging an ornament each night before Christmas.
 I think we have a pre-lit fake miniature tree in the attic, but if not, we can probably find an evergreen sapling and stick it in a bucket of rocks.
 Some years, I lopped off a bare tree branch and hung that on a wall.
 You could also make a paper tree poster.

 More nightly advent stuff:

 O Come, O Come, Emmanuel, words for all eight verses I don’t want to hear any grousing!
 It’s a good song.
 We start out singing two verses, then add two verses each week.